NLnetLabs/rotonda/design docs/filtering-design-survey.md

 // `rotoro-stream` is not defined here, but would a stream
 // of parsed bgp messages.
-import peer-stream from rotoro-stream on route {
+import peer-stream from rotoro-stream for route {
-    drop-ibgp
+    drop-ibgp for route
     and then {
         rib("global.rib-in-pre").insert_or_replace(route)
     }